The Rusty Toque is a contemporary online literary and arts journal from Canada.

 From 2012 to 2013, Western University provided us with funds to pay writers.
-We are grateful for their generous support.
+And from 2014-2017, we operated with funding from The Canada Council.
+We are grateful for this support.

-From Issue 2 forward, The Rusty Toque changed directions and no longer published writing from Western students.
+From Issue 2 forward, The Rusty Toque changed direction and no longer published writing from Western students.
 Submissions were open to emerging and established writers nationally and internationally.

 In 2012, we were listed on The MIllions' The Great Taxonomy of Literary Tumblrs: Round Two by Nick Moran, and a year later Poetry Magazine featured Issue 3 on Harriet Blog.